djl132/AngularJams/README.md

-### Note: needs polishing.
+### Note: needs polishing. ( a word on grunt configuration and ui buttons sources not loading)
 # Story of the Project

 This was the first official project that I worked on during my time as a student at [Bloc.io](https://www.bloc.io/).
-The purpose of the project was to learn HTML/CSS, JS, JQuery, and some Bootstrap( CHECK! as well as break into AngularJS).
+The purpose of the project was to learn AngularJS, HTML/CSS, JS, some as well as practice implementing a library such as.
 I had a lot of fun and learned a lot from it.
 Afterall, it was the first official website I built.
 I hope you have as much fun playing with it as I had building it.

 ## What it is: